 What factors are to blame for the sharp (and painful) turn around in Shyamalan’s artistic standing, over the past decade?
 We’ll begin to answer that question by going back further in time, to examine the film that he’s (still) best associated with today – the 1999 ghost drama The Sixth Sense.

 The Sixth Sense is all but the definition of a sleeper hit.
 It featured Bruce Willis in a non-action role alongside then-unknown child actor Haley Joel Osment and indie actresses Toni Collette and Olivia Williams.
-Shyamalan had previously written/directed two little-seen films – Praying With Anger and Wide Awake – and had yet to prove that he could deliver a hit at the box office.
+Shyamalan had previously written and directed two little-seen films – Praying With Anger and Wide Awake – and had yet to prove that he could deliver a hit at the box office.

 How then did The Sixth Sense manage to gross $26.7 million in its first weekend of release?
-Well, you just have to look at the film’s original trailer – tell me that it doesn’t make the flick look like a dark, engaging thriller that is heavy on atmosphere and legitimate scares:
+Well, looking back at the film’s original trailer, it was exceptionally well-constructed and made the film appear to be a terse and spooky thriller that is heavy on atmosphere (and well-executed scares):

-Besides being well-received critically, The Sixth Sense became a pop sensation that claimed the U.S. box office crown for five consecutive weeks, grossed almost $673 million worldwide, and earned Shyamalan Oscar nominations for both his writing and directing.
-As I remember it, there were two particular things in the movie that moviegoers just could not stop talking about: Osment’s great (and eventually Oscar-nominated) performance and – of course – that infamous plot twist at the very end.
+Besides being well-received critically, The Sixth Sense became a pop sensation that claimed the U.S. box office crown for five consecutive weeks, grossed almost $673 million worldwide, and earned Shyamalan Oscar nods for his writing and directing.
+However, I remember that there were two things that moviegoers just could not stop discussing: Osment’s performance and – of course – that legendary “twist ending.”

 Shyamalan really began to establish his reputation as a secretive filmmaker with his followup to The Sixth Sense, Unbreakable.
-The teaser for the film (which you can watch below) was moody and mysterious, with only a few bits of expository dialogue that hinted what the flick was about – naturally, moviegoers were intrigued.
+The teaser for the film (which you can watch below) was moody and mysterious – with just some expository dialogue that hinted what the flick was about – and, naturally, moviegoers with the memory of The Sixth Sense fresh on their minds, were intrigued.